Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Modeling approaches

 To complete the specification of the prospective model, we choose a discrete-time cause-specific hazards model for the three competing outcomes \cite{tutz2016discrete_timetoevent}.
-This model can be fit as a multinomial logistic regression model in which the reference category is remaining hospitalized without an event $(W_t=0)$.
+This model can be fit as a multinomial logistic regression model in which the reference category is remaining hospitalized without an event.
 The logit of the probability of a particular event (e.g. death) depends on the baseline covariates and on simple functions of each of the biomarkers.
-For example, in the COVID-19 application, the risk of each event depends on the the most recent observation for each biomarker and on the linear trend over the past 3 days.
-The multinomial model produces the predicted risk for the three events on each day as a function of the biomarker histories.
+In the COVID-19 application, the risk of each event depends on the most recent observation of the biomarkers and on their linear trend over the past 3 days.
+The multinomial model predicts daily risks of discharge, ventilation, and death as a function of the biomarker histories.

 In the retrospective model, the time origin is the day of the event rather than the day of admission.
-A benefit of this choice is to reduce some of the heterogeneity among patients at the time of hospital admission due to different health conditions, viral status, and access to care.
-As they approach a common outcome, it is likely that they will be relatively more homogeneous.

-The key idea of the retrospective approach is to stratify the patients by their outcome and build a separate multivariate linear mixed effects models for each stratum in contrast to using a common longitudinal model in the prospective case.
-This retrospective biomarker model can then be used to calculate the likelihood of the biomarkers observed to a given time $t$ as a function of the type and future date of the outcome.
+A potential benefit of this choice is to reduce some of the heterogeneity among patients at the time of hospital admission; e.g. due to different health conditions, viral status, and access to care.
+As they approach a common outcome, they are likely more homogeneous.
+The key idea of the retrospective approach is to stratify the patients by their outcomes and build separate multivariate linear mixed effects models for each stratum.
+The biomarker trajectories are modeled backward in time, conditional on the type and future date of the outcome.